Mapsui/Mapsui/docfx/documentation/nuget-of-latest-build.md

 # NuGet of Latest Build

-The 'Build' GitHub action creates nugets for that build and stores them as artifacts.
-Go to [actions](https://github.com/Mapsui/Mapsui/actions), select the build you are interested in.
-You can download the artifacts shown at the bottom of the page.
+Mapsui's 'Build' GitHub action creates nugets and stores them as artifacts.
+Go to [actions](https://github.com/Mapsui/Mapsui/actions), select the build you are interested in and download them at the bottom of the page.

 ## Build your own nuget package